Project-j7/ProjectJ/README.md

 ## Features

 1. **Image-to-Jewelry Transformation**:
-   Upload an artistic jewelry sketch, and the system generates a realistic gold jewelry image.
+   Upload an artistic jewelry sketch, and the system generates a realistic jewelry image.

 2. **Text-to-Image Generation**:
    Enter a text prompt to generate stunning jewelry images based on your imagination.